AidanSeidle/deepspeech.pytorch/README.md

 Pretrained model can be changed under inference_config.py (ModelConfig).

-Random model can be set under utils.py under load_model(), line 29.
-Or under saving.py in
+Random model can be set under utils.py under load_model().
+Change the activations file name in the save_output class in inference.py.

 ## Installation